 Some common symptoms of TMJ include pain in your jaw, cheek, teeth or front of the ear when you chew or yawn, clicking noises in the jaw, an inability to open your mouth wide or having your jaw lock when you are able to open it.
 You also may notice that your upper and lower teeth no longer fit together properly when you close your mouth.
 Some patients experience headaches, hearing issues, dizziness or earaches as part of Temporomandibular Joint Disorder.

-TMJ has a myriad of potential causes that your Olympia chiropractors will explore when you book your appointment.
+TMJ has a myriad of potential causes that your Lacey chiropractors will explore when you book your appointment.
 Some of the known causes of TMJ include serious jaw trauma or dislocation, physical or emotional stress, or even sitting in a dentist’s chair for long periods of time with your mouth wide open.
 The emotional stress doesn’t end up causing TMJ on its own, but if you tend to clench your teeth as a result, this may end up causing it.
 Statistics show that women are four times as likely to suffer from TMJ as men.

 CAN CHIROPRACTIC HELP TMJ?